MicroEJ/docs/VEEPortingGuide/frontpanel.rst

 6. Previews the Front Panel to check the layout of controls and the events they create, etc.

-7. Exports the Front Panel project into a MicroEJ Platform project.
+7. Exports the Front Panel project into a MicroEJ VEE Port project.

 The Front Panel Project